Christmas in Mexico City 2024 (A Local’s Guide to the Best Events, Christmas Culture, and More)

 5. Night Tacos and Mezcal Crawl

-This tour is perfect for foodies who want to experience the best tacos and mezcal drinks in Mexico City.
+This tour is perfect for foodies who want to experience the mezcal and the best tacos in Mexico City.

 Guided by a passionate local gastronome with a penchant for exceptional tacos and mezcal, you’ll embark on a 3-hour evening excursion through the captivating neighborhood of Colonia Roma.